minicoohei/tokenpocket.github.io/en/terms.md

 2. User:

-    a) a User must be a natural person who possesses full capacity for civil acts;
+    a. a User must be a natural person who possesses full capacity for civil acts;
-    b) if you are under 18 years old, please use TokenPocket under the guidance of your parents or guardians.
+    b. if you are under 18 years old, please use TokenPocket under the guidance of your parents or guardians.
 If any person of no capacity for civil acts conducts any transactions on TokenPocket or any person of limited capacity for civil acts conducts any transaction which does not commensurate his/her civil rights or act capacity, the parents or guardians of the User shall be liable for the consequences of such transactions.

 3. Create or import wallet: means you use TokenPocket to create or import wallet after you accept this Agreement.